lathants/GR1ND3RJS/README.md

 - 👋 Hi, I’m @GR1ND3RJS
-- 👀 I’m interested in Discord.js, JS, and Unity game-making
+- 👀 I’m interested in Discord.js, JS, Web development, and Unity
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on Discord.js
+- 💞️ I’m looking to collaborate on Discord.js, React
-- 📫 How to reach me DISCORD: GR1ND3R#4140
+- 📫 How to reach me DISCORD: GR1ND3R#1000

 <!---
 GR1ND3RJS/GR1ND3RJS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.